top of page

 It was an exciting time for me to study tiger conservation in India as a 2014-15 Fulbright Scholar, because my visit coincided with the production of the 2014 Status of Tigers in India report.
 Produced by the National Tiger Conservation Authority in collaboration with the Wildlife Institute of India, state forest departments and Indian conservation non-profits, the report is an analysis of data gathered from India’s countrywide, quadrennial census of “tigers, co-predators, prey and their habitat.”
 The report gives comprehensive information, not only of the numbers of animals inside and outside the more than 40 tiger reserve protected areas and the surrounding corridors, but also of the quality of their habitat, such as whether a forest is degraded, the proximity of human settlements, presence of adjoining corridors, and availability of water sources and canopy cover.

-In my travels across the country, debate and conversation were at an all time high with people I engaged about the census, from institute researchers and non-profit affiliated conservationists to chief conservators and wildlife wardens.
+In my travels across the country, debate and conversation were at an all time high with people I engaged with about the census, from institute researchers and non-profit affiliated conservationists to chief conservators and wildlife wardens.
 There was a heightened, palpable urgency on the campus of the Wildlife Institute of India where I was affiliated, as students and faculty worked diligently throughout the months preparing data for this important report.
 Methods used in the field to gather data, which included camera traps, ground surveys and remote sensing approaches, were approved by the Tiger Task Force with input from a team of national and international collaborators, from statisticians to biologists.

 The 2014 Status of Tigers report, released in January 2015, found that 2,226 tigers exist in India, an estimate that is up by approximately 30% from 2010.
-The report attributes the rise in tiger numbers to changes in wildlife management, policy, legislation, and implementation of a conservation plan for Indian tiger reserves.
+The report attributes the rise in tiger numbers to changes in wildlife management, policy, legislation and implementation of a conservation plan for Indian tiger reserves.
 The increase is good news for tiger habitat and the conservation community that has worked hard to improve the situation of tigers.

 I met with senior biologist Qamar Qureshi of the Wildlife Institute of India to discuss the scope of the census effort and methods used to count tigers.
 Qureshi brings decades of experience to the field of wildlife conservation, with specialization in endangered species, large carnivores, quantitative ecology and geographical information systems.
 He and colleague Dr. Yadvendradev Jhala, a prominent tiger expert at WII who was my faculty advisor during my Fulbright term, are among the leading researchers behind the 2014 report.